risawitama/verbose-potato/README.md

-## What do you call an old snowman?
-Water.
+## Where do owls go to buy their baby clothes?
+The owlet malls.